 Day 6 - Hacienda Mamecillo - Waterfall Rappelling - Coffee & Agriculture

 08:00 hrs - This morning you will be picked up at your hotel in Boquete.
-After about 30 minutes’ drive you reach Hacienda Mamecillo where you begin your exciting day with a short hike to reach one of Boquete's most exquisite waterfalls, measuring 25 meters.
+After about 30 minutes of drive you reach Hacienda Mamecillo where you begin your exciting day with a short hike to reach one of Boquete's most exquisite waterfalls, measuring 25 meters.
 Get ready for the feeling of adrenaline looking down!
 You will have a safety briefing and explanation of the descend.
 You will have the time to rappel several times.
 Bring clothes to change.

 After the rappelling, you will get warm hiking in a privately owned remote virgin cloud forest of Chiriquí Highlands, surrounding the perimeter of Volcan Baru National Park.
 The trail parallels the river La Zumbona, a gorgeous river that is spilling into the Rio Caldera.
-With more than a hundred of bird species native to the area, including the elusive Resplendent Quetzal, birding opportunities abound.
-Not only does this hike offer the chance to see beautiful waterfalls and rare birds, it also provides unique opportunities to observe The white-headed capuchin (Cebus capucinus) monkeys.
+With more than a hundred bird species native to the area, including the elusive Resplendent Quetzal, birding opportunities abound.
+Not only does this hike offer the chance to see beautiful waterfalls and rare birds, but it also provides unique opportunities to observe The white-headed capuchin (Cebus capucinus) monkeys.

-Return to the main house for a farm to table lunch including fresh fruit, vegetables and meat.
+Return to the main house for a farm-to-table lunch including fresh fruit, vegetables, and meat.

 In the afternoon, you will go outside for a walk around the organic farm.
-You will meet the farm animals and talk about the benefits of agricultural farming using organic and ecofriendly methods.
+You will meet the farm animals and talk about the benefits of agricultural farming using organic and eco-friendly methods.
 You will be able to walk around in the greenhouse to see where part of your lunch came from.

 This 3 hectares’ organic farm has a bit more than one hectare of coffee plants with some unique coffee varieties such as the famous Gesha (geisha) and yellow catuai, this is one of the few coffee beans that will ripe yellow.
 During the walk, you will get a close-up view of the coffee plantation, learn about the process and growing the coffee plants in an organic way, to be able to have a successful harvest.
 The tour continues inside the main house for further explanation on how the coffee beans reach your cup.
-You are invited participate in the selection process of the green beans and then get ready to roast coffee in the farm’s own coffee roasting machine and of course taste the coffee that you’ve just roasted!
-You will also be shown how to use the dried coffee fruit to make and try a infusion with an amazing fruity flavor.
+You are invited to participate in the selection process of the green beans and then get ready to roast coffee in the farm’s own coffee roasting machine and of course, taste the coffee that you’ve just roasted!
+You will also be shown how to use the dried coffee fruit to make and try an infusion with an amazing fruity flavor.
 In the late afternoon, you will be taken back to your hotel in Boquete.